David Forbes (politician): 2016-2020: Final Term

 Forbes was re-elected in April 2016 with 54% of the popular vote.
 Forbes remained as critic for Labour, Ethics & Democracy, Equality and Human Rights and as Caucus Chair until 2019 serving 8 years in that position.

 He continued to fight for human rights for ASL (American Sign Language), as an official language of instruction Heritage Language supports, and for modernizing the Opening Prayer in the Legislature a contentious issue for many.

 In May 2018, Forbes discovered that Saskatchewan public servants who self-declared as having a disability were 2.1% of the public service, a 27% decrease from 5 years earlier and not 12.4%, as set by the Saskatchewan Human Rights Commission.
 Forbes argued “the reduction in opportunities for people with disabilities is just not acceptable”.

 Forbes again challenged the Sask.
 Party’s Ethics performance.
 In 2017, Ken Cheveldayoff, Minister of Central Services, speculated about sales of the government’s 660 buildings.
 Forbes raised the potential conflict of interest as Cheveldayoff has ownership stake in two real estate companies and received substantial donations from three companies with real estate interests during his run for the Sask.
 Party leadership.
 Speaker Mark Docherty had Forbes apologize for his questions.
 In the media, Cheveldayoff accused Forbes of a “personal attack” however columnist Murray Mandryk wrote that Forbes' line of questioning was fair and noted that Speaker Mark Docherty “bizarrely and wrongly” made Forbes apologize for even raising the question.

 The Opposition had raised concerns over the government’s handling of issues coming from the northern village of Pinehouse regarding alleged mismanagement, disregard of FOI requests and inappropriate relations with the Sask.
 Party including Donna Harpauer, Minister of Finance.
 As Ethics critic, Forbes raised this issue 8 times in Question Period and wrote to the Conflict of Interest Commissioner twice.
-In February 19, 2020, Forbes said, “The information released today on the Village of Pinehouse raises far more questions than it answers.
+On February 19, 2020, Forbes said, “The information released today on the Village of Pinehouse raises far more questions than it answers.
 Robertson’s inspection and Vancise’s inquiry come to drastically different conclusions.
 The Sask.
 Party government must not be allowed to sweep further examination of this issue under the rug.

 Throughout his last session, Forbes repeatedly petitioned the Sask.
 Party government to ban donations from corporations and unions for political parties.
 He often pushed for a ban, especially on donations from out of province corporations questioning that such donations may have helped topping up the Premier’s salary and stated that "Saskatchewan democracy is for Saskatchewan people”.